mishrasidhant/stmt_obfuscator/docs/project_status.md

 ## Conclusion

 The PDF Bank Statement Obfuscator project has successfully implemented all core components as designed.
 The application provides a robust solution for detecting and obfuscating PII in bank statements while preserving document integrity.
-While there are opportunities for improvement, particularly in the testing framework, the current state of the project meets the primary requirements and provides a solid foundation for future enhancements.
+With the recent documentation improvements, including consistent docstring standards, enhanced core module documentation, improved README and user guide, and Sphinx documentation setup, the project is now well-documented for both users and developers.
+While there are still opportunities for improvement, particularly in the testing framework, the current state of the project meets the primary requirements and provides a solid foundation for future enhancements.